eyvazahmadzada/media-manager/README.md

 ### Setup
 ```
-Please run npm run serve to see the result
+Please run "npm run serve" to see the result
 ```

 ### RULES: